Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: Junction properties in the normal state

 These states were found with \textit{ab-initio} calculations similar to the ones described in Section~\ref{section:SOCCalculation}, and are crucial for understanding the TMR vs bias behavior, as these states allow us to explain the high zero bias resistivity of V/MgO/Fe: in vanadium, there is only one $\Delta_2$ electronic band crossing the Fermi level in the normal incidence direction.
-However, this symmetry does not exist at the Fermi level on the other side of the barrier, in the Fe electrode (and if was, the MgO barrier would stop the transmission\cite{Butler2001}).
+However, this symmetry does not exist at the Fermi level on the other side of the barrier, in the Fe electrode (if it would exist, the MgO barrier would stop the transmission\cite{Butler2001}).
 The low bias transport takes place only when $\Delta_2$ electrons change their orbital symmetry to $\Delta_1$ in the region with these surface states.
 A similar phenomenon was already published, where Fe/V/Fe/MgO/Fe junctions had much higher TMR than similar ones without the V layer\cite{Feng2009}.

-The DFT calculations are similar to the ones explained in the previous section.
-This time, instead of probing the possible presence of SOC in our system, we wanted to look for mechanisms that could allow the observed transport features to take place.
+The density functional theory (DFT) calculations are similar to the ones explained in the previous section.
 What the new calculations revealed was a peak in the vanadium surface density of states near the MgO, just below $V=100$~mV, which we found to agree with previous scanning tunneling spectroscopy experiments\cite{Bischoff2001}.
 The crucial part is that the calculations showed that these surface DOS would be enhanced if we added interfacial SOC.
 The reason for this is that, without SOC, the Fermi level falls right inside a gap for $\Delta_1$ states, which is no longer present in with SOC due to scattering processes allowing $\Delta_1$ and $\Delta_{2}$ to mix, as sketched in Figure \ref{fig:bottleneck}a.